valentin-burillier/kinepy/doc_EN/Prismatic.md

 ## Inputs

-- `set_tangent(t)` : Defines a force `t` applied by `s2` on `s1` which is tangent to the axis of the joints. `t` can of type int/float for a constant force, 1darray for a time dependent force or fonction (no arguments) for any dependence you want, it has to return one of the previous types.
+- `set_tangent(t)` : Defines a force `t` applied by `s2` on `s1` which is tangent to the axis of the joint. `t` can be of type int/float for a constant force, 1darray for a time dependent force or fonction (no arguments) for any dependence you want, it has to return one of the previous types.
 For example, functions can depend on geometric/kinematic parameters of the mechanism even if it is not simulated yet.
 It can be accessed after a dynamic/static simulation of the mechanism using the `input_tangent` attribute.

 ## Outputs

-- `normal`, 1darray : Successive forces aplied by `s2` on `s1` perpendicularly to the direction of the joint
+- `normal`, 1darray : Forces applied by `s2` on `s1` perpendicularly to the direction of the joint
-- `torque`, 1darray : Successive torques applied by `s2` on `s1` on the perpendicular projction of the origin of `s1` on the axis of the joint.
+- `torque`, 1darray : Torques applied by `s2` on `s1` on the perpendicular projction of the origin of `s1` on the axis of the joint.
 - `tangent`, 1darray : For blocked prismatic joints only (and some related joints).
-Successive values of the tangent force `s2` needs to apply on `s1` to make the mechanism move like in the kinematic simulation, or not move if you are simulating statics.
+Values of the tangent force `s2` needs to apply on `s1` to make the mechanism move like in the kinematic simulation, or not move if you are simulating statics.
 It is `None` when the joint is not blocked